 You can also share it with your family, wearing dive booties or neoprene socks.

-CAPAS Snorkel Fins are another open-heeled swims fins.
-These fins are adjustable and can accommodate many feet sizes, including wide feet.
+CAPAS Snorkel Fins are another open-heeled swim fin.
+These fins are adjustable and can accommodate many foot sizes, including wide feet.

-According to customer’s reviews on this product, it has been that they tend to fit most people with wide feet.
+According to customer reviews on this product, it has been that they tend to fit most people with wide feet.

-CAPAS Snorkel fins can also be shared with your family and friends having similar foot sizes little adjustments.
+CAPAS Snorkel fins can also be shared with your family and friends who have similar foot sizes and little adjustments.

 If you want to wear them with dive booties, consider ordering a size up.
 However, some people wear them barefoot because their soft rubber is gentle on the feet.